ClintPollock/Veracode-Azure-DevOps-Getting-Started-Guide/README.md

 # Veracode-Azure-DevOps-Guide
-How to get started with Veracode scanning and your code and Azure DevOps.
+How to get started with Veracode security scanning in Azure DevOps.

 For this example we will demonstrate a Static + Software Composition Analysis Policy scan.